dsmooke/readme-inception/README.md

 What are the steps required to install your project?
 Provide a step-by-step description of how to get the development environment running.

 1. Open GitHub and create a new repository. <!--do not add a README.md file upon creation>
-- Name your new repository.
+* Name your new repository.
-- Open Terminal (if MacOS) and create a new directory using `mkdir project-name`
+* Open Terminal (if MacOS) and create a new directory using `mkdir project-name`
 - Make sure you are in the root file of your local repository before you create any files.
     - Clone your repository using `git clone ssh-key-from-repository`
+* Test format
+    * test part
--
+    - test list
+    3. test number

 - Create a .gitignore file <!--in VScode or Terminal-->: `touch .gitignore`
 - type in `node_modules` and `.DS_Store` <!--image? ![alt text](image.jpg)-->
 - Create a new package.json file